safia-nusrat-official/meeting-room-booking-system/README.md

 _**N.B:** Keep exploring many other routes 😺_

 ## Project Structure 📂
 This project follows Modular structure to ensure scalability, flexibility and maintainability, allowing easier management of code and better organization.
-Each module encapsulates a specific feature of the application, such as, room, booking and slot managmanagement.
+Each module encapsulates a specific feature of the application, such as, room, booking and slot management.
 The main components of the project structure are:
 ```
 meeting-room-booking-system/
 ├── src/